ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Keep in mind that certain packages can change source package names between releases.
-In that case, if the given bug applies to a different source package that replaced the old one in a later releases, this source package has to be added as ‘Also affecting’.
+In that case, if the given bug applies to a different source package that replaced the old one in a later releases, this source package has to be added as 'Also affecting'.
 Make sure that the devel releases package has the bug fixed before proceeding.

 -  If a change (eg. from upstream) is known to exceed the scope of a